canonical/snapcraft/docs/metadata.md

 ### Desktop file

-The desktop file is the entry point to your snap for folks using GUI environments.
+The desktop file is the entry point to your snap for end users in GUI environments.

     setup/gui/<app-name>.desktop